danbev/learning-v8/README.md

 Local<String> script_name = ...;
 ```
 So what is script_name.
 Well it is an object reference that is managed by the v8 GC.
-The GS needs to be able to move things (pointers around) and also track if things should be GC'd
+The GC needs to be able to move things (pointers around) and also track if things should be GC'd

 ```shell
 (lldb) p script_name.IsEmpty()